-Richard Durrant, Guitarist.
+Richard Durrant, guitarist.
 Sunday 22 June 2025.
 Brighton Open Air Theatre.
 2pm.
 Review by Janet Lawrence

-He cycles to his concerts from all over England, from the channel islands even, this time having in less than four weeks pedalled from Shropshire through Herefordshire, Bishop’s Castle, London and Wilmington, to perform six concerts on the way before touching home base, then cycling on to Brighton’s Open Air theatre.
+He cycles to his concerts from all over England, from as far north as Orkney.
+This time, in less than four weeks, he pedalled from Shropshire through Herefordshire, Bishop’s Castle, London and Wilmington, to perform six concerts on the way before touching home base, then cycling on to Brighton’s Open Air theatre.
 His bicycle, trailer attached, stands on the stage, awaiting his appearance.
 It’s a hot but breezy afternoon.

 “It burns a little less carbon,” says Richard, when he appears.
 And that’s his message.
 Spare the planet all the carbon emissions from cars.